Travelling Light, Redux12 Jan 2017 | by Scott Nesbitt

 My Last Trip

-As I mentioned a couple of paragraphs ago, that trip saw me head to Raleigh, North Carolina in October, 2016.
-I attended a conference called All Things Open and to met with the moderators and team at Opensource.com.
+As I mentioned a few paragraphs ago, that trip saw me head to Raleigh, North Carolina in October, 2016.
+I attended a conference called All Things Open and met with the moderators and team at Opensource.com.
 Red Hat, the company that supports Opensource.com, paid my freight on both legs of that trip.
 This time ‘round, all of my flights were aboard United Airlines.

 I don’t know if you’ve ever flown United, but whenever I do the overhead bins are usually full when I get to my seat.
 That makes travelling with as little as possible very important.
 If I can’t fit my bag under my seat when necessary, I have to check it.
 And I don’t want to do that.

 Here’s a photo of what I took with me: